Wapusk National Park: Overview

-Established in 1996, Wapusk National Park is 11,475 square kilometres (4,430 sq mi) of protected diverse and remote wilderness, located in Northeast Manitoba along the coast of the Hudson Bay.
+Established in 1996, Wapusk National Park is 11,475 square kilometres (4,430 sq mi) of protected diverse and remote wilderness, located in Northeast Manitoba along the coast of Hudson Bay.
 Wapusk derives from the Cree word for "white bear", and as the meaning indicates, is a significant maternity denning area for the polar bear, Ursus maritimus.
-The park is also characterized by having a transitional zone between the three biomes of arctic tundra, marine, and boreal forest.
+The park is also characterized by being part of a large transitional zone between the three biomes of arctic tundra, marine, and boreal forest.
 It includes a large part of the Hudson Bay Lowlands, a subarctic region bordering Hudson Bay that is mostly muskeg and wet peatlands.
-Wapusk National Park lies on the traditional territories of many Indigenous communities such as the Cree of York Factory, Fox Lake, Sayisi-Dene, and Inuit First Nations.
-Native species like Caribou and polar bears are being heavily affected by climate change through warmer temperatures, ice and permafrost melting, and changing vegetation in the park.
+Wapusk National Park lies on the traditional territories of many Indigenous communities such as the Cree of York Factory, Fox Lake, Sayisi-Dene, and Inuit.
+Native species like caribou and polar bears are being heavily affected by climate change through warmer temperatures, ice and permafrost melting, and changing vegetation in the park.
 Tourism in this park is not very high but there is concern for the negative impacts increased tourism may cause.
 The geology of the area has many underlying limestone formations, and a past in fur trade.
 Glacial processes shape many of the habitats seen today.
 It is one of Canada's wildest and most remote landscapes.

-In winter, the polar bears of Wapusk National Park come ashore as the ice on the Hudson Bay melts, waiting on the tundra until the water freezes again.
-Pregnant females remain ashore, sheltered in maternity dens within the peatlands in Wapusk, giving birth over the season.
+In summer, the polar bears of Wapusk National Park come ashore as the ice on the Hudson Bay melts entirely, waiting on the tundra until the water freezes again in November.
+Pregnant females remain ashore, sheltered in maternity dens within the peatlands in Wapusk, giving birth in peat dens, emerging each year in March.

 Numerous birds are found in Wapusk National Park and it is a likely breeding area of the short-billed dowitcher.

 In 2010, biologists affiliated with the American Museum of Natural History and City College of the City University of New York published a report in Canadian Field-Naturalist offering the first documented evidence that the temperamental grizzly bears are migrating into polar bear territory.
 Researchers found that seven grizzlies have been spotted in Wapusk National Park south of Churchill, between 2003 and 2008.